rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc-internals/search.md

   to minor scoring changes.
 * `// should-fail`: Used to write negative tests.

-Standard library tests probably shouldn't specify any of these (we want the libs team to be able to add new stuff without causing our tests to fail), but standalone tests will often want `// exact-check`.
+Standard library tests usually shouldn't specify `// exact-check`, since we want the libs team to be able to add new items without causing unrelated tests to fail, but standalone tests will use it more often.

-`FILTER_CRATE` can be left out (equivalent to searching "all crates"), but you have to specify `EXPECTED` or `PARSED`.

 The `ResultsTable` and `ParsedQuery` types are specified in [`externs.js`](https://github.com/rust-lang/rust/blob/master/src/librustdoc/html/static/js/externs.js).